-Forza Horizon 4 is a testament to everything developer Playground Games has learned since releasing the first game in 2012.
-The game has received the highest ratings of any Horizon game before, and for good reason.
+Forza Horizon 4 is a testimonial to everything developer Playground Games has learned since releasing the first game in 2012.
+The game has received the highest ratings of any Horizon game before, and for a good reason.
 Its world is set in the United Kingdom, features 420 beautifully-rendered licensed cars, and introduces a new weather system which has the open-world cycle through seasons over time.

 In addition, Forza Horizon 4’s use of a connected online world allows you to see other players while exploring open-roads, making the world feel more populated.
 While this feature is optional, it does a great job at integrating online multiplayer, a core component for several game modes.